 The LLB Law syllabus at the University of Portsmouth really hones in on taking the law and the practical application of it to legal problems – I think learning this skill early on in my studies set me ahead of my peers.

-- Counter Fraud and Criminal Justice Studies (Distance Learning) BSc (Hons)
+- Criminology and Criminal Justice (Distance Learning) BSc (Hons)

 - Criminology and Criminal Justice BSc (Hons)

 - Policing and Investigation (Distance Learning) BSc (Hons)

 - Risk and Security Management (Distance Learning) BSc (Hons)

 - Criminal Justice Master's courses (all degree options)